 This is ridiculous, and the Maryland Legislature should step in and change the law.
 Drunk drivers should be held accountable in our civil justice system for the injuries that they cause.
 Maryland claims to be tough on drunk drivers by having strict criminal laws against intoxicated drivers, but then does not back up that policy with civil laws that would hold drunk drivers accountable for their actions.

-Our lawyers are extremely experienced at finding theories of liability and insurance coverage so that victims of drunk driving are fully compensated for their injuries.
+Our auto accident lawyers located in Silver Spring are extremely experienced at finding theories of liability and insurance coverage so that victims of drunk driving are fully compensated for their injuries.

-For more information about your rights if you are injured by a drunk driver call the Maryland Attorneys, Goldberg Finnegan, at (888) 213-8140 or visit our website at www.goldbergfinnegan.com.
+For more information about your rights if you are injured by a drunk driver call the Maryland Attorneys, Goldberg Finnegan, at (888) 213-8140.